 Staff and Trustees

-The Foundation operates with a very small staff and a dedicated board comprised of Switzer family members, Switzer Fellows and environmental professionals from the NGO, government, academic and private sectors.
-Read the profiles of staff and board members of the Foundation below.
+The foundation operates with a very small staff and a dedicated board comprised of Switzer family members, Switzer Fellows and environmental professionals from the nongovernmental organization, government, academic and private sectors.
+Read the profiles of staff and board members of the foundation below.